 My very last patient of the day as it turned out, the second new patient, also had a hip-knee condition.
 It had been a long day, and I forced myself to concentrate.
 He had been a runner until the last six months, jogging about 40 – 70 kilometres a week.‘Explain please, Mr Koekkoek, where is this pain in your hip?
 Here in the ball joint, in the buttock, or here in the sacro-iliac joint?’
 I patted the prominent bump on the right side of his low back.
 ‘Does it radiate into your groin or down the leg?’

-’Was it a sciatica, was it a hip, was it …?
+’Was it a sciatica, was it a hip, was it something more complex?
 There were dozens of possibilities.
-‘And your doctor says it’s a bursitis?’
+‘And your doctor says it is a bursitis?’
 He nodded.
 I went on with the rest of the history and then asked him to undress for the examination.
 It took less than sixty seconds to establish that it was indeed another advanced arthritic hip.
-I was one thousand percent sure: the capsular arthritic pattern, especially when advanced, is so easy to detect.
+I was one thousand percent sure; the capsular arthritic pattern, especially when advanced, is so easy to detect.
 When you know what to look for, that is.

 ‘How can you be so certain?
 My doctor says it is in this bursa!’

 ‘Because I have been in the business of joints for thirty years, Mr Koekkoek, and I have examined and treated thousands of arthritic hips.
 That bursa is no more tender than the other side, and it’s not the slightest swollen.